 Most recently, John has been focused on advocacy and public policy at the United Way of Delaware.
 He also has experience as an adjunct instructor at Wilmington University, has played a key role in strategic planning for various nonprofits, and has served on several Boards of Directors.

-Liberty is the Chief Advancement Officer at JFS Delaware, where she leads strategies to drive growth, strengthen donor relationships, and advance the organization’s mission.
+Liberty is the Chief Advancement Officer and oversees Marketing and Communications at JFS Delaware, where she leads strategies to drive growth, strengthen donor relationships, and advance the organization’s mission.
 Known for her ability to build sustainable fundraising programs, she has a strong track record of increasing giving and ensuring long-term financial stability.
 Before joining JFS, Liberty served as Development Manager at Family Promise of Southern Chester County.

 Liberty holds a Certification in Professional Fundraising from Boston University Metropolitan College and a Juris Doctorate from Elisabeth Haub School of Law at Pace University.
 She practiced law for nearly 10 years in both New York and New Jersey, developing skills in negotiation, strategy, and advocacy, which she now applies to her nonprofit work to craft high-impact development strategies and plans.
 She graduated with a B.A. from Rutgers University.